-Tag levels serve to recognize increased skill and match level of skill with expected performance.
-Students are not required to rise through the various tag levels, but are encouraged to progress to increase their skill level and comfort; better preparing them to be successful in the beauty industry.
+Tag levels serve to recognize increased skill and match that skill with expected performance.
+Students are not required to rise through the various tag levels, but are encouraged to promote to better prepare them to be successful in the beauty industry.